spcorcor18/LPO-8852/lectures/Lecture 4 - Difference-in-differences/Example studies - diff in diff.md

 de Chaisemartin, C., D’Haultfœuille, X., & Guyonvarch, Y. (2019).
 Fuzzy differences-in-differences with Stata. *The Stata Journal*, 19(2), 435-458. https://doi.org/10.1177/1536867X19854019

+:star: Goodman-Bacon, A. (2021).
+Difference-in-Differences with Variation in Treatment Timing. *Journal of Econometrics*, 225(2), 254-277. https://www.sciencedirect.com/science/article/pii/S0304407621001445
+> Significant and heavily cited paper on the problems with two-way fixed effects when there is variation in treatment timing.

+:star: Jakiela, P. (2021).
+Simple Diagnostics for Two-Way Fixed Effects.
+Working paper available at https://arxiv.org/pdf/2103.13229.pdf
+> Excellent paper on the issues with two-way fixed effects when there is variation in treatment timing (with examples).

 Lechner, M. (2011).
 The Estimation of Causal Effects by Difference-in-Difference Methods. *Foundations and Trends in Econometrics*, 4(3), 165--224. https://doi.org/10.1561/0800000014

 Rambachan, A., & Roth, J. (2023).
 A More Credible Approach to Parallel Trends.
 The Review of Economic Studies, 90(5), 2555-2591. https://doi.org/10.1093/restud/rdad018